Interacting with Shopify Admin

 If you are authenticating more than one route, then we recommend using Remix layout routes to automatically authenticate them.

-Anchor to headersHeaders
+Anchor to HeadersHeaders

-The OAuth process can't happen inside the admin iframe, and this package is capable of detecting that scenario and properly redirecting using the Remix export to set the correct headers for App Bridge.
+The OAuth process can't happen inside the admin iframe, and this package is capable of detecting that scenario and properly redirecting using the Remix ErrorBoundary export to set the correct headers for App Bridge.

 Use the abstractions provided by this package in your authenticated routes, to automatically set up the error and headers boundaries to redirect outside the iframe when needed.